diogo-fernan/ir-rescue/README.md

-# ir-rescue
+# *ir-rescue*

-*ir-rescue* is a lightweight Windows Batch script that collects a myriad of **forensic data** from 32-bit and 64-bit Windows systems while respecting the order of volatility and artifacts that are changed with the execution of the script (*e.g.*, prefetch files).
-It is intended for **incident response** use at different stages in the analysis and investigation process.
-It can be set to perform comprehensive and customized acquisitions of specific types of *live data* and of *historical data* from available Volume Shadow Copy Service (VSS) copies.
-The tool represents an effort to streamline host data collection, regardless of investigation needs, and to rely less on on-site support when remote access or live analysis is unavailable.
+*ir-rescue* is composed of two scripts that collect a myriad of **forensic data** from 32-bit and 64-bit **Windows** systems (*ir-rescue-win*) and from **Unix** systems (*ir-rescue-nix*).
+The scripts respect the order of volatility and artifacts that are changed with the execution (*e.g.*, prefetch files on Windows) and are intended for **incident response** use at different stages in the analysis and investigation process.
+Each are described as follows:

-*ir-rescue* makes use of built-in Windows commands and well-known third party utilities from Sysinternals and NirSoft, for instance, some being open-source.
-It is designed to group data collections according to data type.
+* ***ir-rescue-win*** is fully written in Batch and can be set to perform comprehensive and customized acquisitions of specific types of *live data* and of *historical data* from available Volume Shadow Copy Service (VSS) copies. *ir-rescue-win* makes use of built-in Windows commands and well-known third party utilities from Sysinternals and NirSoft, for instance, some being open-source.
+PowerShell and the Windows Management Instrumentation (WMI) are not used in order to make *ir-rescue-win* transversally compatible.

+* ***ir-rescue-nix*** is written in Bash (v4+) and makes use of built-in Unix commands.
+Some commands used might not be POSIX-compliant and therefore might not be available on some Unix-like systems or variants, especially on older operating systems.

+*ir-rescue* is designed to group data collections according to data type.
 For example, all data that relates to networking, such as open file shares and Transmission Control Protocol (TCP) connections, is grouped together, while running processes, services and tasks are gathered under malware.
-The tool is also purposefully designed not to make use of PowerShell and of the Windows Management Instrumentation (WMI) in order to make it transversally compatible.
 The acquisition of data types and other general options are specified in a simple **configuration file**.
 It should be noted that the script launches a great number of commands and tools, thereby leaving a considerable **footprint** (*e.g.*, strings in the memory, prefetch files, program execution caches) on the system.
 The runtime varies depending on the computation power, disk write throughput and configurations set.
 Disk performance is especially important if secure deletion is set and when dumping 64-bit memory (usually 8 GB in size), which can take a considerable amount of time.

 *ir-rescue* has been written for incident response and forensic analysts, as well as for security practitioners alike.
+It represents an effort to streamline host data collection, regardless of investigation needs, and to rely less on on-site support when remote access or live analysis is unavailable.
 It can thus be used to leverage the already bundled tools and commands during forensic activities.

 # Dependencies and Usage

 *ir-rescue* relies on a number of third-party utilities for gathering specific data from hosts.
 The versions of the tools are listed in the last section and are provided with the package as is and, therefore, their licenses and user agreements must be accepted before running *ir-rescue*.
-Their descriptions and organization in the **folder tree** structure are given below, with both 32-bit and 64-bit versions of the tools included adjacently, if applicable:
+Their descriptions and organization in the are given below, with both 32-bit and 64-bit versions of Windows tools included adjacently, if applicable:

+* `tools-nix/`: third-party tools folder for *ir-rescue-nix*:
+	* `ascii/`: text ASCII art files in `*.txt` format;
+	* `cfg/`: configuration files:
+		* `ir-rescue-nix.conf`: main configuration file for *ir-rescue-nix*;
+		* `nonrecursive-(hidden|md5sum).txt`: hidden files and `md5sum` non-recursive locations;
+		* `nonrecursive.txt`: non-recursive locations for multiple tools;
+		* `recursive-(exec|hidden|md5sum).txt`: executables, hidden files and `md5sum` recursive locations;
+		* `recursive.txt`: recursive locations for multiple tools;
+	* `mem/`: memory tools:
+		* `linpmem-2.1.post4` (64-bit ELF): dumps the memory;
-* `tools-win\`: third-party tools folder:
+* `tools-win\`: third-party tools folder for *ir-rescue-win*:
 	* `ascii\`: text ASCII art files in `*.txt` format;
 	* `cfg\`: configuration files:
-		* `ir-rescue.conf`: main configuration file;
+		* `ir-rescue-win.conf`: main configuration file *ir-rescue-win*;
 		* `nonrecursive-(acl|iconsext|md5deep).txt`: `accesschk[64].exe`, `iconsext.exe` and `md5deep[64].exe` non-recursive locations;
 		* `nonrecursive.txt`: non-recursive locations for multiple tools;
 		* `recursive-(acl|iconsext|md5deep).txt`: `accesschk[64].exe`, `iconsext.exe` and `md5deep[64].exe` recursive locations;